elara003/zsh-ai-agent/README.md

-# AI Agent Git Repository
+# ZSH AI Agent Git Repository

 This repository contains an AI agent that reads input from a user and converts it to zsh commands, executing them.